The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Acknowledgement

+The \erosita data shown here were processed using the \esass software system developed by the German \erosita consortium.
 V. Ghirardini, E. Bulbul, A. Liu, C. Garrel, E. Artis, M. Kluge, and X. Zhang acknowledge financial support from the European Research Council (ERC) Consolidator Grant under the European Union’s Horizon 2020 research and innovation program (grant agreement CoG DarkQuest No 101002585).
 N. Clerc was financially supported by CNES.
 T. Schrabback and F. Kleinebreil acknowledge support from the German Federal Ministry for Economic Affairs and Energy (BMWi) provided through DLR under projects 50OR2002, 50OR2106, and 50OR2302, as well as the support provided by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 415537506.

 The Legacy Surveys consist of three individual and complementary projects: the Dark Energy Camera Legacy Survey (DECaLS; Proposal ID \#2014B-0404; PIs: David Schlegel and Arjun Dey), the Beijing-Arizona Sky Survey (BASS; NOAO Prop.
 ID \#2015A-0801; PIs: Zhou Xu and Xiaohui Fan), and the Mayall z-band Legacy Survey (MzLS; Prop.
 ID \#2016A-0453; PI: Arjun Dey).
 DECaLS, BASS and MzLS together include data obtained, respectively, at the Blanco telescope, Cerro Tololo Inter-American Observatory, NSF’s NOIRLab; the Bok telescope, Steward Observatory, University of Arizona; and the Mayall telescope, Kitt Peak National Observatory, NOIRLab.
 Pipeline processing and analyses of the data were supported by NOIRLab and the Lawrence Berkeley National Laboratory (LBNL).
 The Legacy Surveys project is honored to be permitted to conduct astronomical research on Iolkam Du’ag (Kitt Peak), a mountain with particular significance to the Tohono O’odham Nation.